LIVING ON THE OUTSIDE

 THE RISK OF RECIVIDISM

-Unless ex-inmates have a realistic plan and adequate support from others once they “hit the street” they are at risk of returning to prison.
+Unless ex-prisoners have a realistic plan and adequate support from others once they “hit the street” they are at risk of returning to prison.

 The women and men who return to the community after serving time may encounter numerous challenges.
 They need help with clothing, housing, employment, transportation, child care, health care, managing finances, interpersonal skills, counseling, drug and alcohol rehab and the support of a caring, spiritual community.
 In fact, belonging to a faith community is an important tie that can bind all of the needs and concerns of ex-inmates into success rather than repeated failure.